 If you have a neighbor that you trust, ask them to watch your property while you are away – and do the same for them when they travel.
 Ask them to pick up your mail, circulars and newspapers, which helps to create the appearance that you are at home.
 If a neighbor can’t assist you, and you don’t have any family members in the area that can help, request that your post office cancel deliveries while you’re away and hold your mail.

 Don’t advertise that you’re on vacation

-Some of the best home security tips have to do with what you shouldn’t do.
-Resist the temptation to write about your upcoming trip on social media sites, such as Facebook, Twitter or Instagram.
-And wait until you return to post all the great photos you’ve taken during your travels.
-Thieves can spot your posts on public feeds.
-Home security tips are only helpful if you make good choices, and broadcasting that you are away from your home is not a good choice.
+Resist the temptation to write about your upcoming trip on social media and wait until you return to post all the great photos you’ve taken during your travels.
+Crafty crooks can discern that you are away from home via your posts on public feeds and use it to their advantage.